Chin Mee Chin Confectionery: History

+20th century

-Chin Mee Chin Confectionery was started in the 1920s as an unnamed bread delivery business by Tan Hui Dong, a native of Keng Hai County, Hainan Island.
+Chin Mee Chin Confectionery was started in the 1920s as an unnamed bread delivery business by Tan Hui Dong (陈会栋), a native of Keng Hai County, Hainan Island.
 Tan (along with his clansmen) delivered bread to Peranakan households in the Joo Chiat area.
 In 1925, Tan became a shareholder of a building owned by Hainanese proprietors on East Coast Road for his business, which would later become the Chin Mee Chin Confectionery Shop.
 However, Tan died in February 1942 during the Japanese occupation of Singapore.
 He was rounded up by Japanese soldiers after leaving his home to acquire new documentation from the Japanese Empire.
 Following his death, the business was run by Tan's clansmen.

-The business was taken over by Tan's son (then aged 25), Tan Joo Long (alternatively spelled as Tan Joon Ling) in 1947 after arriving from Hainan island.
+The business was taken over by Tan's son (then aged 25), Tan Joo Long (陈永镇; alternatively spelled as Tan Joon Ling) in 1947 after arriving from Hainan island.
 He named his father's business 'Chin Mee Chin Confectionery' (Chinese for "genuine, beautiful treasures").
 The younger Tan expanded the business by serving other cake, pastries, and buns as well as purchasing the building that Chin Mee Chin was renting from the owners for the business's longevity.
 During the 1970s, there was a growth of a Eurasian community in the Joo Chiat area.
 To attract Eurasians to the kopitiam, Chin Mee Chin started serving Eurasian confectionary such as sugee cakes and cream horns.

+21st century

 On 25 July 2009, Tan Joo Long died at the age of 87, according to his son William Tan Chiew Duan.
 In 2018, Chin Mee Chin Confectionery closed down due to a lack of staffing and family support.

 In 2021, Food and beverages company Ebb & Flow Group revived and took over the Chin Mee Chin Confectionery.
 Co-founder and chief executive officer of Ebb & Flow Chun Lim Kian grew up on the street behind the bakery, and was neighbors with the Tan family.
 Negotiations with the Tan family began in January 2020 and ended in July of the same year.
 However, due to the COVID-19 pandemic in Singapore, the opening was delayed to March 2021.
 It was further delayed until 15 September of the same year as contrary to the popular belief of construction issues, it was actually gastronomical issues that delayed the opening, with Chun saying that “Honestly, it was a lot harder than we thought it would be to recreate that old-school feel, ...there were no real recipes for the dishes so there was a lot of trial and error involved.
 We’ve had to tweak some things to modernise them a bit… We’ve expanded the kitchen because this is quite a large operation now and we’ve also expanded the menu… so those things took time.”